Ender-Wang/PlayingWithEnergy/README.md

 2. **How to get it running?**

    1. Clone this repo.
-   2. Download all three zip files and unzip them, put them in `/PlayingWithEnergy/Assets` folder.
+   2. Download all zip files from [Download Center](https://enderwang.notion.site/Doc-12-Project-Documentation-0ffdade4511543b8ad51139b8b8dcd97?pvs=4) and unzip them, put them under `/PlayingWithEnergy/Assets` folder.
    3. Drag the StartScene to the Hierarchy, then press start, all the necessary components will be loaded automatically:![Alt text](/README/StartScene.png)

 3. **Build and Export as an Executable**